FrostyX/infra-docs/arm.rst

 ============
 Kickstarts for the machines are in the kickstarts repo.

-PXE config is on noc01.
+PXE config is on noc01.  (or cloud-noc01.cloud.fedoraproject.org for arm03)

-The kickstart installs Fedora 21 and sets them up with a base package set.
+The kickstart installs the latests Fedora and sets them up with a base package set.

 IPMI tool Management
 ====================